sxhan/udacity-linux-server-configuration/README.md

-# README
+# Udacity Full Stack Web Developer Nanodegree's Project 7: Linux Server Configuration
-Project to fulfill asldjfals;djfs
+A description of configurations made to an Amazon Lightsail VPS to fulfill requirements of the project

 ## TODO:
 - Fix postgresql and sqlalchemy interaction resulting in incorrect primary key behavior
 - Fix Facebook login error

 ## IP Address and URL
 http://34.198.238.35